rotkx/blog/README.md

 # 📚 Rotkx Blog Posts Repository

-Welcome to the content archive of [https://blog.rotkx.net](https://blog.rotkx.net)
+Open-source blog post repository for rotkx blog.
+Contributors can suggest articles, edits, or improvements via pull requests.
+Final content is reviewed and approved by the maintainer.

-This repository holds the **original source** of all blog articles — open, transparent, and version-controlled.
+This repository hosts the editable content of the [Rotkx Blog](https://blog.rotkx.net/).
+Contributors are welcome to suggest improvements or submit new posts via pull requests.
+All submissions are reviewed manually before publishing.

 <br>